EU urged to demand tougher Thai labour safeguards before trade talks

 Thailand’s Department of Labour Protection and Welfare declined to comment immediately on the letter, but has pledged previously to amend laws that would give workers full rights to organise and bargain collectively for better conditions.

+A European Commission spokeswoman confirmed receipt of the letter and said Vice President Valdis Dombrovskis has promised to look closely at human and labour rights in the context of trade relations with non-EU countries.

-The European Commission could not immediately be reached for comment on the Oct.
-28-dated letter, whose signatories also included trade unions and companies such as Swiss food giant Nestle and British supermarket chain Tesco.
+Signatories of the Oct.
+28-dated letter included trade unions and companies such as Swiss food giant Nestle and British supermarket chain Tesco.

 They said Thai labour laws fell short of global standards on freedom of association and collective bargaining, criticising the nation’s record on fighting forced labour, discrimination against migrant workers and curbs on the freedom of association.